magmide/magmide/README.md

 - Thinking about blocks with "function arguments"

 - `asm_zero`: a truly representational abstract assembly language, used to define the "common core" of all supported architectures
-- `asm_one`: the next level of abstraction, with type definitions and sugars, and llvm style function along with call/ret instructions. must instantiate with a calling convention
+- `asm_one`: the next level of abstraction, with type definitions and sugars, llvm style functions along with call/ret instructions. must instantiate with a calling convention
 - `core`: a c-like language with normal functions, match/if/for/while/loop/piping structures, functions for malloc/free, but no ownership/lifetime stuff. must instantiate with a calling convention and definitions for malloc/free in the desired environment
 - `system_core`: same c-like language, but with assumptions of "system" calls for thread spawn/join, io, async, etc